KristinaP09/KristinaP09.github.io/_includes/about/en.md

 Currently, I am a postdoctoral researcher at ISTI-CNR, Italy.
-I earned my PhD from the Department of Applied Mathematics at Chung Yuan Christian University (CYCU), Taiwan, in June 2020.
+I obtained my PhD in Applied Mathematics from Chung Yuan Christian University, under the guidance of Prof. Miin-Shen Yang.
 I have a B.Sc and M.Sc degree in Mathematics, both from University of North Sumatera, Indonesia.
 Prior to that, I was a lecturer specialist - s3 at BINUS university, Indonesia (from 2020 to 2022).
 From 2023 to 2024, I was a postdoc fellow in the Department of applied mathematics at CYCU, Taiwan.